 Welcome to BARA, the Barry Amateur Radio Association, established in 1955.
 BARA is an ARRL affiliated club in Barry County, Michigan, which is located in the southwestern part of the Lower Peninsula.
 Our club is composed of a group of people who enjoy sharing their knowledge of ham radio, serving our community, and just good old rag chewing.
 We are a very diverse group of individuals, each bringing something unique and enriching to our club and to amateur radio.
 Our doors are always open to new members.

 Ongoing Events and Announcements

-BARA Club Meeting – Tuesday after the 3rd Saturday of the month,, 7:30 PM official meeting with a 7:00 PM informal “Gathering Time”, Barry Emergency Operations Center (EOC).
+BARA Club Meeting – The Tuesday after the 3rd Saturday of the month, 7:00 PM meeting start time, with a 6:30 PM informal “Gathering Time” at the Barry County Emergency Operations Center (EOC).
 The EOC is located in the basement of the E911 Central Dispatch building at 2600 Nashville Rd, Hastings (next to Thornapple Manor).
 Click here for map.
 Facing the building, go to the door on the left.
-Press the button near the door and pull the door open when you hear a click.
+Press the doorbell button near the door and pull the door open when you hear a click.
 Use 146.56 MHz simplex for talk-in, if you need directions.

 NOTE: We do not hold a meeting in December